 I met a rather, very interesting person on Facebook recently.
 We spent ample time chatting and calling each other and as wise people we pretended to like each other.
 Sad to say, our friendship lasted only a month, we are not in talking terms anymore.

 Everyone want people to believe they are wise.
 I decided to do the opposite by being the most foolish person in my scene.
 I am tired of behaving and acting like a wise person, when I am not.
 Today, my new past time is to unlearn all the things I thought I know that is making me act under the illusion of being wise.
-I must say it is a herculean task to learn to be the most foolish person around at any given them and place.
+I must say it is a herculean task to learn to be the most foolish person around at any given time and place.

 Read Also: How to Start a Revolution Worldwide

 The other day I visited one of the largest shopping mall in the city of Port Harcourt and I saw a lot of wise, happy and rich shoppers pushing carts full of groceries and expensive goods.
 I stood transfixed like a moron watching them.
 Some speaking through their noses like Europeans while others walking with the gait of the wisest and knowledgable people.
 Others are driving the latest state of the art automobiles.
 Tired of watching and observing all these wise people taking selfies, I entered the cosy and serene mall bustling with happy shoppers.
 I seemed to be the only person not happy as though I am carrying the burden of the world on my head.
 I guess foolish people don’t need to wear an expression of happiness on the sleeves of their shirt, or at least so I thought.
 I may be wrong though.
-Inside the mall happy Shoppers were riding the escalator to the first floor, not sure of myself I approached a guide and asked to be taught how to ride on it.
+Inside the mall happy Shoppers were riding the escalator to the first floor, not sure of myself I approached a guard and asked to be taught how to ride on it.
 He told me it was easy provided I don’t step on the yellow line. summoning courage I stepped on the escalator with other happy and wise people.
-Moving around Mall window shopping for a while, I suddenly got tired and decided to exit the Mall taking the staircase down, not wanting to try my luck a second time by riding the escalator.
+Moving around the Mall window shopping for a while, I suddenly got tired and decided to exit the Mall taking the staircase down, not wanting to try my luck a second time by riding the escalator.
 Outside, I decided to take a walk to have time to reminiscence on the experience in the Mall.
 After walking for a while I flagged down a taxi.
 Inside the taxi the driver was spitting venom as he and the other passengers were reigning abuses on the Government for sending the Army to kill, according to them harmless and innocent people of a particular region.
 Being a foolish person and since foolish people don’t have any meaningful contribution to make where wise people are talking.
 I closed my eyes and revel in my new-found foolishness.

 Another time, I went to a bank to carry out a transaction for a Company I work for.
 Inside, a wise and rich man who was transacting with a huge wads of Pound Sterling, was talking the loudest in the banking hall.
 To my utmost surprise he didn’t care if he was disturbing the peace of the bank.
 He was wise, cocky and a braggart.
 And it seems he wanted everyone who cares to know, to believe he was wise and rich.
 I finished my business and left quietly.
 On the adjoining road nearby, two wise Policemen were trying to fleece a gentleman out of his money for breaking an allege traffic law.